dnelson-1901/greasemonkey-scripts/README.md

 * amazon: highlights sponsored products with a yellow background and border

-* discord: adds a button to giggle the channel sidebar, to free up some space
+* discord: adds a button to toggle the channel sidebar, to free up some space

 * gmail: collapses a whole lot of whitespace, ensures that plaintext messages use monospace font